Yardley has a long, colourful history that few modern brands can rival.

 Yardley Red Roses is a rare find for lovers of the perfect rose fragrance.
 It is a sensual floral fragrance that has a rich floral heart based on Moroccan Rose absolute together with Indian Tuberose oil and dries down to a warm and woody base of vetiver and patchouli.
 This fragrance truly replicates the intoxicating and timeless fragrance of deep red roses.

-Inspired by an Indian summer, our Sandalwood collection’s rich and sensual fragrance, tempered by a bright and fresh edge, adds an air of exotic nostalgia.
+Inspired by summer, our Sandalwood collection’s rich anad sensual fragrance, tempered by a bright and fresh edge, adds an air of exotic nostalgia.
 The composition combines fresh floral scents with a woody heart and a warm spicy base.

 Yardley Royal English Daisy is an elegant dewy fresh, green floral fragrance, reminiscent of flower-filled meadows in the spring sunshine.
 Energetic top notes in the form of fresh green leaves and apple, combined with a hyacinth and white rose, enhanced with warm base notes of sandalwood and musk adds body to this fragrance.

-Throughout history, it has revealed its many uses: scent, healer, soother and tonic, so it is little wonder that lavender is regarded as the classic traditional scent.
+Throughout history, it has revealed its many uses: scent, healer and soother, so it is little wonder that lavender is regarded as the classic traditional scent.
 The relationship between Yardley and English lavender has been widely recognized since 1770.

 Most famous of all is this image of the Flower Sellers, modeled on the painting by Francis Wheatley R.A.
 The image was adopted by Yardley and became the company’s logo for all English Lavender products, and Yardley soon become the largest manufacturer in the world.